 - 5. Enter the name and the description for FTP Source in the Name and Description fields respectively. - 6.
 Enter the host name/IP address and port of the FTP Server in the Host Name and Port fields respectively. - 7.
-Enter the username in the User ID field. - 8.
-Enter the password, if required, in the Password field.
+Enter the username in the User ID field.

+- 8. Enter the password, if required, in the Password field.
 Then re-enter the password in the Confirm Password field. - 9.
 Enter the path of source file in the in the Remote File Path field. - 10.
 Enter the name of the source file in the File Name field. - 11.
 Select the transfer mode as either BINARY or ASCII from Transfer Mode drop-down list respectively.
 In BINARY mode a file is copied bit for bit from one machine to the other.
 Both files (the original and the transferred file) will contain exactly the same sequence of bytes.
 In ASCII mode a file may be changed slightly to maintain the meaning of EOL (End Of Line) characters. - 12.
 Select the transfer type as either Active or Passive from the Transfer Type drop-down list.
 Active transfer is more secure since the client only initiates communication to the Server on one port whereas in case of Passive transfer the client initiates communication to the Server over two ports.
-Passive mode is useful when you are behind a firewall or a proxy.

-13. Check the SSH (Secure Shell) checkbox if the FTP source accesses a secure FTP Server.
-When SSH is used to protect FTP Server, the control connection between the FTP client and Server is encrypted.
+Passive mode is useful when you are behind a firewall or a proxy. - 13.
+Check the SSH FTP (SFTP) checkbox if the FTP Server specified in the Host Name field is an FTP Server over SSH. - 14.
+Check the FTP Over TLS/SSL (FTPS) checkbox, if the FTP Server, specified in the Host Name field is an FTP Serevr over TLS/SSL. - 15.
+Incase you have selected FTP Over TLS/SSL (FTPS), checkbox, then select the FTPS mode from FTPS Mode drop-down list.
+It can be Explicit or Implicit depending on FTP Server that you are accessing. - 16.
+Select the protection level supported by the FTP Server, from the Protection Level drop-down list.
+It can be Clear or Private. - 17.
+If you want to validate the certificate sent by the FTPS Server, check the Validate Server check box. - 18.
+Select keystore activity from the Keystore Name drop-down list.
+This option is applicable only when you have checked the Validate Server checkbox.